ajarv/tara/_posts/2018-03-04-best-practices-for-eai.markdown

 ---
 layout: post
-title:  "System Integration- Tech Questions worth answering"
+title:  "System Integration - Questions"
 date:   2018-03-04 07:18:05 -0800
 categories: eai
 ---

-## What is the benchmark for system performance ?

-## Shit will hit the fan and it will be swriled around.

-### What is your error cathing stratergy
+_If you don't care where you are going ,any road will take you there_

+Useful software applications derive their value from collaoration between different systems.
+System integration technologies help the systems to work together productively while overcoming many challenges.

+Key challenges for a system integrator to address are:

+1. Establishing reliable communication between systems even when some of them might be momentarily unavailable.

+2. Ensuring that the system performs per business needs.
+    * Determine the non functional system requirements in quantitative terms e.g.
+    ** Avg. request rate(s)
+    ** Peak request rate(s)
+    ** Payload size(s)
+    * Establish performance benchmarks to use
+    * Establish a realistic test setup
+    * Can the system can handle stress and failures gracefully

+3. Ensuring Monitorability
-* Be the first one to know
+    * Be the first one to know when errors occur
-* Know who to call
+    * Know what to do when something bad happens.

-## Is your integration environment ready for Machine Learning?
+4. Scaling up and down
+    * Scale up the systems when demand is high
+    * Scale down the systems to conserve resources when demand is low.

+5. Enabling Machine Learning - Ensure that the integration system can leverage AI.